gmc-code/PC-Microbit-Extension-backup/docs/class_examples/car_class.rst

 ====================================================
 Car Class
 ====================================================

-| Use the car's methods to update and read the odometer.
+| Write a Car class.
 | Set the car's make, model, year, colour on calling the Car class, as well as setting the odometer to 0.
 | e.g. my_car = Car('ford', 'territory', 2005, "tan")
 | Write the methods, get_info() and read_odometer(self) to print a descriptive line, using f-strings:
 | Write a greeting method, greet_user().
-| Write a method to update the odometer to a spcified amount and a method to increment the odometer by a spcified amount.
+| Write a method to update the odometer to a specified amount and a method to increment the odometer by a specified amount.

+| Ouput:
+| 2005 Tan Ford Territory
+| 2005 Tan Ford Territory has done 0 km.
+| 2005 Tan Ford Territory has done 100000 km.
+| 2005 Tan Ford Territory has done 100275 km.

 .. admonition:: Tasks